Himanshurao/AzureLabs/Hybrid Cloud Networking - Lab 1 - Virtual Networks.md

 # Lab 1 - Azure VM & VNet Peering

 ## Lab Summary
-*  Creating multiple Azure Vnets & Subnets
+*  Task-1: Creating multiple Azure Vnets & Subnets
-*  Creating Azure Subnets
+*  Task-2: Create Two virtual machines & testing connnectivity
-*  Deploying Test VMs in each Subnets
+*  Taks-3: Connect virtual networks with virtual network peering
-*  Enabling Azure Vnet Peering
+*  Taks-4:Testing connectivity between Azure Vnets
-*  Testing connectivity between Azure Vnets
+*  Taks-5: Adding new Data Disks, Enabling Caching
-*  Adding  Data Disks, Enabling Caching & initializing in VM.
+*  Task-6: Detaching Data Disks & Deleting it
-*  Detaching Data Disks & Deleting it
+*  Task-7: Connecting & using Azure VM's Serial Console
-*  Cleaning up Resources
+*  Task-8: Cleaning up Resources

-### Create three virtual networks
+### Task-1: Create two virtual networks
 1. Log in to the Azure portal at https://portal.azure.com and 	click on **+Create a resource**  on the upper left corner of the Azure portal.
 2. Select **Networking**, and then select **Virtual network**.
 3. Enter or select the following information, accept the defaults for the remaining settings, and then select **Create**:
     * Name: **vNet1**
     * Address Space: **10.1.0.0/16**
-    * Resource Group: *Create New* **myVNets**
+    * Resource Group: *Create New* **Lab1**
     * Location: *Choose a consistent and supported location*
     * Subnet Name: **subnet1**
     * Subnet address range: **10.1.1.0/24**